GET MY FREE E-BOOK HERE

 How to generate listings from vacant homes by driving for listings as a real estate agent in 2026

-There's a brick rambler in one of my farm neighborhoods that sat empty for almost two years.
+There is a brick rambler in one of my farm neighborhoods that sat empty for almost two years.
 Brown lawn.
 Three newspapers rotting on the porch.
-Mail wedged so tight the box wouldn't close.
+Mail wedged so tight the box would not close.
 Every agent in the area drove past it a thousand times and saw nothing.
 I pulled the parcel record, found the owner had moved to Arizona, mailed her twice, then called.
 She had no idea the house had gained $180,000 in equity.
-That listing closed at $760,000 — and the only thing I did differently was actually stop the car.
+That listing closed at $760,000, and the only thing I did differently was actually stop the car.

 What is driving for listings?